finedominos/synthetised-speech-dataset/README.md

 #### Creation and evaluation of a dataset of synthetic speech tracks

 ## Introduction
-This didactic Project was built in the frame of the Master "Music and Acoustic Engineering" at Politecnico di Milano.
+This didactic Project was built in the frame of the Master program "Music and Acoustic Engineering" at Politecnico di Milano.
 The goal of this project is to generate a dataset of synthetic speech that could be further used in the field of fake speech detection and similar.

 ## Content description